Page not found

 - Page not found

-Capacity development activities are given top priority in all countries where UNDP is acting as a channel for donor funding to reach the implementation level, onward granting to both government bodies and civil society organisations.
-The aim is to transition management and implementation of these programmes to national entities once capacity in the national organisation is strong.
+Capacity development activities are given top priority in all countries where UNDP is acting as a channel for donor funding to reach the implementation level, onward granting to both government bodies and civil society organizations.
+The aim is to transition management and implementation of these programmes to national entities once capacity in the national organization is strong.

 UNDP has designed a range of tools, guidance and templates to support transition processes, which have been tested in a number of countries and can be adapted for the country context.
 UNDP works in partnership with country partners to build sustainable systems to enable transition of programmes to national entities.

 In many countries UNDP does this through a crucial advisory role, through health coordinating mechanisms such as Global Fund Country Coordinating Mechanisms or directly to implementing partners.
-UNDP also provides substantial health procurement support to national governments and strengthening supply chain to ensure uninterrupted access to quality assured medicines, continuing to procure health products after transition of other functions.
+UNDP also provides substantial health procurement support to national governments including strengthening supply chains to ensure uninterrupted access to quality assured medicines, continuing to procure health products after transition of other functions.

-In addition UNDP supports countries in planning and transitioning from donor support to domestic funded health programmes through support to developing investment cases, analysing domestic funding options and revenue generation, and support to social contracting mechanisms.
+In addition, UNDP supports countries in planning and transitioning from donor support to domestically funded health programmes through support for developing investment cases, analysing domestic funding options and revenue generation, and support to social contracting mechanisms.

 The country context is an important element in transitioning to national PRs.
-A phased transition approach may be more appropriate over a longer period in fragile countries that have been impacted by conflict or natural disasters, or those with challenging operating environments.
-Where the Global Fund has an Additional Additional Safeguard Policy in place extra strengthening of oversight and accountability systems and programme governance might be needed before the transition can take place.
+A phased transition approach may be the most appropriate over a longer period in fragile countries that have been affected by conflict or natural disasters, or those with challenging operating environments.
+Where the Global Fund has an Additional Additional Safeguard Policy in place, extra strengthening of oversight and accountability systems and programme governance might be needed before the transition can take place.

 The Global Fund has developed Transition Readiness Assessment Tools to support the process.
 For more information visit: https://www.theglobalfund.org/en/sustainability-transition-and-co-financing/